aosabook/500lines/blockcode/README.md

 Modern web browsers are powerful platforms, with a rich set of tools for building great apps.
 If something about the implementation became too complex, I took that as a sign that I wasn't doing it "the web way" and, where possible, tried to re-think how to better leverage the tools built into the browser.

 An important difference between web applications and traditional desktop or server applications is the lack of a `main()` or other entry point.
 There is no explicit run loop because that is already built into the browser and implicit on every web page.
 All our code will be parsed and executed on load, at which point we can register for events we are interested in for interacting with the user.
-After the first run, all further interaction with our code will be through callbacks we set up and register, whether we register those for events (like mouse movement), timeouts (fired with the periodicity we specify) or frame handlers (called for each screen redraw, generally 60 frames per second).
-The browser does not expose full-featured threads either (only shared-nothing web workers). <!-- FIXME Web Workers caps? -->
+After the first run, all further interaction with our code will be through callbacks we set up and register, whether we register those for events (like mouse movement), timeouts (fired with the periodicity we specify), or frame handlers (called for each screen redraw, generally 60 frames per second).
+The browser does not expose full-featured threads either (only shared-nothing web workers).

 ## Stepping Through the Code